Donald P. Olsen

 Donald P. Olsen (December 3, 1910 - 1983) was an American violinist, educator and painter.
 He played the violin for the Utah Symphony in the 1930s, he taught art and music at Jordan High School in Sandy, Utah, and he became an abstract expressionist painter in the 1950s.
-His work was exhibited posthumously at the Utah Museum of Fine Arts in 2011.
+Olsen died in 1983 in Salt Lake City, and his work was exhibited posthumously at the Utah Museum of Fine Arts in 2011.